giryna13/HTML_CSS/README.md

 1. :lang - is used to select an element based on its content language.

 ## :lang pseudo-class
 The content of HTML documents can be in many different languages.
-To specify the primary language of a document, we use the lang attribute on the root elementhttps://github.com/giryna13/HTML_CSS/issues/3#issue-399776759
+To specify the primary language of a document, we use the lang attribute on the root element `<html lang="en>`